 Unless you’re spending all your time at the beach, eating 30 ounces of wild salmon a day, or downing 10 tablespoons of cod liver oil a day, supplementing with vitamin D is essential.
-The exact amount needed to get your blood levels to the optimal range (100 to160 nmol/L) will vary depending on your age, how far north you live, how much time you spend in the sun, and even the time of the year.
+The exact amount needed to get your blood levels to the optimal range (40-70 ng/mL) will vary depending on your age, how far north you live, how much time you spend in the sun, and even the time of the year.
 But once you reach optimal levels, you’ll be amazed at the results.

 For example, one study found that vitamin D supplementation could reduce the risk of getting type 1 diabetes by 80 percent.
 In the Nurses’ Health Study (a study of more than 130,000 nurses over 3 decades), vitamin D supplementation reduced the risk of multiple sclerosis by 40 percent.